Isn’t running a startup fun? Well, it is for a while, but unless you can figure out a way to make money, you won’t last very long.

-- Once you have determined who would be a good fit, look up who the CEO of that company is and Google their name with the word “email” in it so you can find their email address.
+- Once you have determined who would be a good fit, look up who the CEO of that company is and Google that person’s name with the word “email” in it so you can find his or her email address.

-- After you have their email and name, shoot them an email that goes something like this: “Hey John, I know you are busy, but if you could forward this email to your VP of marketing that would be great.
-I have a few ideas on how you could be making a lot more money.”
-The goal of this email is to get in touch with the decision maker of the department you are trying to reach.
+- After you have the CEO’s email and name, shoot him or her an email that goes something like this: “Hey John, I know you are busy, but if you could forward this email to your VP of marketing, that would be great.
+I have a few ideas how you could be making a lot more money.”
+The goal of this email is to get in touch with the decision-maker of the department you are trying to reach.

-Although you’ll rarely get a reply from the CEO of these large companies, I found that well over 20% of the time they’ll forward your email to the person you are trying to reach.
-And when doing so, you’ll get a call or an email from that person who will hear what you have to say because when the CEO forwards him your email, he will assume that you know the CEO.
+Although you’ll rarely get a reply from the CEO of these large companies, I found that well over 20% of the time, they’ll forward your email to the person you are trying to reach.
+When they do, you’ll get a call or an email from that person who will hear what you have to say because when the CEO forwards him or her your email, he or she will assume that you know the CEO.

-If he or she assumes that you know the CEO, there is a much higher chance that you’ll close a deal.
+If that person assumes that you know the CEO, there is a much higher chance that you’ll close a deal.
 The funny thing about this is that the person you are talking to will rarely ever ask you if you actually know the CEO.

 Make competitors fight for you

-When you are pitching a deal to a company it’s hard to close it because you want their money more than they want to pay you.
-So you have to figure out a way to turn the table.
+When you are pitching a deal to a company, it’s hard to close it because you want their money more than they want to pay you.
+So, you have to figure out a way to turn the tables.

 The best way to do this is to pitch to that company’s competition at the same time.
-This way they’ll have to fight for you and you can give them a spiel about how you are only going to work with one company in that industry.
+This way, they’ll have to fight for you, and you can tell them that you are only going to work with one company in that industry.

-For example, if you were pitching both Sam’s Club and Costco you could tell each company that their competition is interested in working with you.
-This will cause both companies to get defensive and actually spend the time to look at what you are offering.
-Plus it will make them move a lot faster.
+For example, if you were pitching both Sam’s Club and Costco, you could tell each company that their competition is interested in working with you.
+This will cause both companies to get defensive, and they will actually take the time to look at what you are offering.
+Plus, it will make them move a lot faster.

-For this to work all you have to do is shoot an email over to someone who works for the competition and pitch them on what you have to offer.
-The person you talk to doesn’t have to be a decision maker; you just have to find someone to talk to.
-You don’t want to lie when you tell a company that “you are talking to their competition” so make sure you actually talk to someone at the other company.
+For this to work, all you have to do is shoot an email over to someone who works for the competition and pitch them what you have to offer.
+The person you talk to doesn’t have to be a decision-maker; you just have to find someone to talk to.
+You don’t want to lie when you tell a company that “you are talking to their competition,” so make sure you actually talk to someone at the other company.

 Create a sense of urgency

-As I have mentioned in previous blog posts you have to convince companies to move quick.
-Whether it is a business development deal, sales deal, or just getting a publisher to write on you, you have to get everyone to move faster.
+As I have mentioned in previous blog posts, you have to convince companies to move quickly.
+Whether it is a business development deal, sales deal, or just a write-up about you, you have to get everyone to move faster.

-The easiest way to get someone to move quick is to give them a solid deadline.
-For example if you are trying to create a business partnership with another company, let them know that you need an answer by X date.
-Of if you are trying to get press from an online magazine, let them know that they have to publish information about your company by X date as that is when you are launching Y feature.
+The easiest way to get someone to move quickly is to give him or her a solid deadline.
+For example, if you are trying to create a business partnership with another company, let them know that you need an answer by an X date.
+Of if you are trying to get press from an online magazine, let them know that they have to publish information about your company by an X date as that is when you are launching a Y feature.

-When you feel no sense of urgency, what do you?
+When you feel no sense of urgency, what do you do?
 You take your time, right?
-Well that’s what happens when you approach other people.
+Well, that’s what happens when you approach other people too.
 Especially if they are busy, they definitely will move slowly.
-So to solve this you need to create a sense of urgency.
+So to solve this, you need to create a sense of urgency.

 Convince bloggers to blog

-The best way to convince a blogger to blog about your company is to build a relationship with them.
+The best way to convince bloggers to blog about your company is to build a relationship with them.
 You can do this through an email conversation.
-You first email should look something like this:
+Your first email should look something like this:

 I have to say, I’m a huge fun.
-I love Quick Sprout and how you write great information on business and marketing.
+I love Quick Sprout and the great information you provide on business and marketing.

 I know you are a busy guy, so I’ll make it short.
 I just recommend that you write a blog post on “advanced SEO tactics” as I feel it will benefit your readers.